-A Google search reveals a number of websites which claim that a mixture including Dawn dish soap, rubbing alcohol, and hot water can remove ice from steps and sidewalks while preventing new ice from forming.
+A number of websites claim that a mixture including Dawn dish soap, rubbing alcohol, and hot water can remove ice from steps and sidewalks while preventing new ice from forming.
 We decided to put this claim to the test.

-First, let’s take a look at one of the claims which has increased in circulation in late 2013.
-The graphic below was been spotted on Facebook, and read, “For icy steps and sidewalks in freezing temperatures, mix 1 teaspoon of Dawn dish washing liquid, 1 tablespoon of rubbing alcohol, and 1/2 gallon hot/warm water and pour over walkways.
+First, let’s take a look at a popular meme which has circulation during winter months since at least 2013.
+We spotted graphic below on Facebook in 2013, which read, “For icy steps and sidewalks in freezing temperatures, mix 1 teaspoon of Dawn dish washing liquid, 1 tablespoon of rubbing alcohol, and 1/2 gallon hot/warm water and pour over walkways.
 They won’t refreeze.”

 2013 Test and Other Reported Results

 We first tested this hint in December 2013 by asking some friends in Iowa to try it out on an icy walkway outside of their home.
 They prepared the solution exactly to the specifications above and applied it to the icy section.
 Their final conclusion was that the solution did not work for deicing or preventing ice buildup, and actually seemed to make the area slipperier than it was before.
 “It’s an ice skating rink,” one participant told us.
 This blogger also came to a similar conclusion.

 If one takes the time to scroll through the comments left on some of the websites and blogs which repeat this claim (including our reader comments below), there are many people warning others not to try this due to assertions that it doesn’t work, increases slipperiness, or eventually results in the formation of more ice.

 KSTP 5, a CBS affiliate out of Minneapolis, tested the claim in an article entitled, “Home Remedies for Melting Icy Sidewalks and Driveways.”
 According to their results, the mixture actually worked.
 A quote from the article exclaims, “It worked!
 It melted through several layers of ice, and the alcohol in the solution prevented the water from refreezing.”